CLTS FS Instructions Module 7 - School and Work

 This question refers to the child’s needs within the past six months.
 Do not check this for children who use in-school supports for emotional or behavioral problems (that question is available on the Mental Health page).
 Check “Yes” if the child is in and can function well in a special school for children with emotional disorders, but cannot function in a public school setting.

 If the child is home-schooled for any reason, select “Yes” for this question.
 This does not include homebound instruction offered by the school district or any virtual education programs, such as Wisconsin Virtual Academy.

 For the purposes of the screen, ninth through 12th grade are considered high school.

-If the child is between grades at school (for example it is June and the child has finished eighth grade and will enter high school in the fall) the screener will enter the anticipated grade.
-If the child is home-schooled, consider the grade they would be in public school based on the child's age.
+If the child is between grades (for example, it is June and the child has finished eighth grade and will enter high school in the fall), the screener will enter the anticipated grade.
+If the child is home-schooled, consider the grade they would be in public school based on their age.

 What year is the child expected to leave school?

-For most children, this will be the anticipated graduation date.
+For most children this will be the anticipated graduation date.
 However, some children will graduate but not leave high school.
-In this situation the screener will use the anticipated date they will actually leave school.
-For many children this will be at age 21 years.
+In this situation, the screener will use the anticipated date they will actually leave school, which will often be at age 21.

 Transition-related supports provided to the child

 This question does not affect functional eligibility.
-It is included in the CLTS FS to help promote systems improvements for children age 14-18 and their parents.
-The screener will check services that have been identified for the child by their support team.
+It is included in the CLTS FS to help promote continuity of care in the transition from the child to the adult services system for children ages 14-18.
+The screener will check services identified for the child by their support team.